JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 You might be wondering, when we wrote the equation `ASR ~ S*(1-α)` for the $ASR$ process, or when we wrote `x ~ 0.5 * T^2`, where did the variable bindings `ASR, S, α` come from?
-For convenience, ConceptualClimateModels.jl defines and exports some symbolic variables for typical climate quantities that have default processes.
+For convenience, ConceptualClimateModels.jl defines some symbolic variables for typical climate quantities and assigns default processes to them.
 We list all of these [below](@ref list_vars).
 These default bindings are used throughout the library as the default variables in [predefined processes](@ref predefined_processes).
 When going through documentation strings of [predefined processes](@ref predefined_processes),